 - Ownership or control and/or transfer of such ownership or control from resident Indian citizens.
 Or companies to foreign investment entities vide transfer of shares or issue of new shares, will require Government approval in consultation with the Department of Financial Services, PFRDA and other concerned entities.

 - The onus of the above compliance is on the investee Indian pension fund company.

 FDI in B2C e-commerce is now permitted in the following circumstances

 - A manufacturer is permitted to sell its products manufactured in India through e-commerce retail.

-- 100% FDI under automatic route is permitted in marketplace model of e-commerce only.
-Marketplace model of e-commerce means providing of an information technology platform by an e-commerce entity on a digital and electronic network to act as a facilitator between buyer and seller.
+- 100% FDI under automatic route is permitted in the marketplace model of e-commerce only.
+The marketplace model of e-commerce means providing an information technology platform by an e-commerce entity on a digital and electronic network to act as a facilitator between buyer and seller.